mayurmwagh/ONCDEC-B20/Readme.md

 ReplicaSet: Manage your replicas
 Deployments: Deployments are used to manage your pods in k8s
 StatefullSets: Stateful Sets are use to deploy a application which are dependent
+DaemonSets: DaemonSets are used to ensure that a replica of pod is running on each and every node